-Hepatorenal syndrome is kidney dysfunction secondary to liver failure.
-This means serious liver problems cause serious kidney problems.
-It is a life threatening condition, and in most cases, a person will not survive without a liver transplant.
+Hepatorenal syndrome is when the kidneys stop working properly due to liver failure.
+It is a life threatening condition.
+In most cases, a person will not survive without a liver transplant.

 There are two types of hepatorenal syndromes.
 The outlook is better with type 2 hepatorenal syndrome because it allows more time for a liver transplant.
 However, type 1 can cause the kidneys to deteriorate rapidly and has a poor outlook.

 People who have liver disease experience problems with blood circulation.
 This may damage the kidneys over time.

 However, researchers do not understand the exact mechanism through which liver disease damages the kidneys, nor why some people with liver failure develop hepatorenal syndrome and others do not.